zhijieW94/SAGNet/README.md

 For example, to visualize all the `motorbike` training data, you should click the `Open` button and choose the `data/motorbike` directory (by default).
 And when you aim to visualize a single motor shape (e.g. named `1d8fb258aac4175a5834749a5ef37100`), just click `Openone` button and choose the `data/motorbike/1d8fb258aac4175a5834749a5ef37100` directory.

+**Note: If you have problems with the vtk or PyQt when run the visualization codes, please download our Anaconda environment and then clone it.
+Here is the link: https://drive.google.com/file/d/1W_Uy0W-2loC2V99tvPo6ZO4CEZbxbvg-/view?usp=sharing.
+You can solve most problems in this way.**

 ## Checkpoints ##
 Checkpoint files of the final model trained over all five classes are provided.